MichielvdVelde/novus-component/README.md

 var component = new Component('notify-growl-component', {
 	// These settings are automagically loaded if available
 	// If not all settings can be retrieved, the component will emit a 'timeout' event and not continue
-	// Settings are retrieved from topic sys/$componentId/property
-	// See lib/Component.js for a list of all settings 'settings': [ 'name', 'icon', 'protocol', 'topic' ] });
+	// Settings are retrieved from topic sys/$componentId/$property 'settings': [ 'name', 'icon', 'protocol', 'topic' ] });